gauti038/properller-aero-challenge/README.md

     * Hello World!.
 Your authtoken is <>
     * This response is from microservice after validating the token with monolith
     * This approach can be used by async or cronJobs to communicate with microservice from outside the environment
+7. For internal communications between containers
+    * In kubernetes environment we can use service mesh like Istio, which handles most concerns
+    * To demonstrate it here - assumed that services are directly speaking over services instead of global load balancer or reverse-proxy
+    * Run curl from inside the monolith container to microservice directly
+    * docker exec -it $(docker ps | grep monolith| awk '{print $1}') sh -c "curl -v -w '\n' http://microservice:3000/"
+    * replace the data within () with valid monolith docker container id - if you face any issues
+    * docker exec -it <monolithID> sh -c "curl -v -w '\n' http://microservice:3000/"
+    * The same approach can be used for all other internal communications.

 ## Solution Flow